getsolus/help-center-docs/README.md

   - Command: `yarn cspell`
   - Note that we use American spelling
   - If you use vscode with the Code Spell Checker extension, the custom dictionary will be used
+  - You can tidy the allowed-wordlist with `go-task tidy-words`

 ### NVM